vmware-archive/vsphere-storage-for-kubernetes/documentation/policy-based-mgmt.md

     cachereservation: "20"
 ```

-**Note:** If you do not apply a storage policy during dynamic provisioning on a vSAN datastore, it will use a default Virtual SAN policy.
+**Note:** If storage policy is not set during dynamic provisioning on a vSAN datastore, default Virtual SAN policy is applied on the volume.

 **Create the storageclass**